-The Parliamentary Secretary for Health and Ageing provides the General Manager of the NBA with a Statement of Expectations which outlines the performance expectations of the NBA, and as a way of supporting accountability and ensuring high levels of performance.
+The Assistant Minister for Health provides the General Manager of the NBA with a Statement of Expectations which outlines the performance expectations of the NBA, and as a way of supporting accountability and ensuring high levels of performance.
 The General Manager of the NBA responds to the Statement of Expectations with a Statement of Intent which outlines how the NBA will meet required performance expectations.

 - NBA Statement of Expectations and Intent (pdf) (2.36 MB)

 - NBA Statement of Expectations and Intent (doc) (472.5 KB)